tunguyenn99/mini-project/gett-failure-analysis/README.md

 # 📦 Failed Order Analysis – Gett Platform (Mini Project)

-This mini-project is based on a **case study** shared in the [Xóm Data - Cùng học Data Analyst / Data Engineer / Data ScientistVietnam Data Community Facebook Group](https://www.facebook.com/groups/1707916343455196).
+This mini-project is based on a **case study** shared in the [Xóm Data - Cùng học Data Analyst / Data Engineer / Data Scientist](https://www.facebook.com/groups/1707916343455196).
 The objective is to explore and analyze **failed ride-hailing orders** from Gett (formerly known as GetTaxi), a B2B ground transportation management platform.

 ---